 About 10 grams of protein per 100 grams of “Spanakopita”

 8. Greek Spanakorizo (Spinach Rice)

 Spinach and rice are two very good friends.
 They combine so well together and make this dish a super energy booster.
 While dill and freshly squeezed lemon make it also very flavorful.

 About 4 grams of protein per 100 grams of “Spanakorizo”

-One of the all time favorite Greek dishes “Gyros” comes into the form of eggplants in this recipe.
+One of the all-time- favorite Greek dishes “Gyros” comes in the form of eggplants in this recipe.
 Eggplants are a very flavorful meat substitute.
 Wrapped up in warm pita bread along with juicy tomatoes and crispy cucumber.

 Yes!
 You can have a Moussaka as well.
 And a truly delicious one.
 All you have to do is follow this inspiring Vegan Moussaka recipe!

 For more delicious recipes and ideas you may check my Pinterest board of Plant-Based Protein Meals.